mendersoftware/mender-docs/08.Server-integration/07.Webhooks/docs.md

     category: docs
 ---

 Mender supports Webhooks to send data to third-party systems.
-With this mechanism, it's possible to notify external applications about device lifecycle events.
-This helps you avoid polling and manual synchronization between Mender and other systems.
+With this mechanism, it's possible to notify external applications about device lifecycle and inventory changed events.
+This eliminates the need for manual polling and synchronization, allowing for efficient handling of device-related events as well as advanced integration possibilities.

+We divided webhook integrations into two categories (_scopes_): `deviceauth` and `inventory`.
-This integration is available in all Mender plans, as well as Mender Open Source.
+The former is available in all Mender [plans](https://mender.io/pricing/plans), as well as Mender Open Source, while `inventory` webhook integration requires Mender Professional plan or higher.

 ## Prerequisites